danbru1989/evangelists-toolbox/README.md

 ## Change Log

+1.4.1 – Only allowed "public" events to be visible across the site, except for the itinerary page.

 1.4.0 - Added featured images to RSS feeds.

 1.3.1 – Added fix to only allow "public" events into the RSS feed.